You may have seen raw cacao nibs on the shelves of your local health food store. Perhaps you’ve read about the benefits of this so-called superfood.

 The Dangers of Unroasted Cacao

-During fermentation, heat encourages the growth of bacteria.
-This is the intention of fermentation, because these microorganisms change the flavor of the beans to what we recognize as a chocolate flavor.
+During fermentation, heat encourages bacterial growth.
+This is necessary, as their microorganisms change the flavor of the beans to what we recognize as a chocolate.

-In traditional chocolate processing, most of this bacteria and any pathogens that have developed are killed in roasting.
-But without the high roasting temperatures, are we risking our health with raw cacao?
+In traditional processing, most bacteria and pathogens are killed in roasting.
+But without the high roasting temperatures, are we risking our health?

-It has long been understood that beans will be steam-cleaned and roasted at the manufacturing plant.
-This means that there has not been particular care to minimize exposure to pathogens on cacao farms.
-So a chocolate manufacturer should assume that the beans they receive could contain Salmonella, Listeria, E. Coli, Staphylococcus, and other potentially harmful bacteria.
+The manufacturing plant steam-cleans and roasts the beans.
+In other words, this means there’s been no effort minimize pathogen exposure on cacao farms.
+A chocolate manufacturer should assume that the beans they receive could contain Salmonella, Listeria, E. Coli, Staphylococcus, and other potentially harmful bacteria.

 Cacao nibs and an open cacao pod.